RishikaReddyMusku/personal-budget-tracker/README.md

 ## Features

-- User authentication with JWT
+- Secure user authentication with JWT
 - Add, edit, and delete personal expenses
 - Filter expenses by category and date
 - Real-time pie chart visualizations using Chart.js
-- Fully responsive and deployed frontend/backend
+- Responsive design and professional UI
-- Clean and professional user interface
+- Fully deployed frontend and backend

 ---